 Cathy and her husband, Ben, were in shock when their 10-week-old baby was diagnosed with a rare eye condition.

 Nicholas has no sight in his right eye, and low vision in his left.
 Within weeks, Cathy could see her son was falling behind—he wasn’t holding his head up or rolling over.
+"I was desperate to help him, but I didn’t know what to do," says Cathy.

 It’s a race against time.
 The first five years of a child’s life are a time of rapid development, and by sending a gift today, you could help ensure a child who is blind or has low vision isn’t left behind.
 Instead, with your help, they’ll be able to build the foundations for a fulfilling life.